johnsonjh/VEDIT/README.md

 on the screen and allows any changes made to the screen display to become the changes in the file.
 You can change the screen display by moving the displayed cursor to any place in the file and then typing in new text or typing an edit function key.
-These insertions, deletions and corrections are immediately seen on the screen and become the changes to the file.
+These insertions, deletions, and corrections are immediately seen on the screen and become the changes to the file.

 You can also perform the common word processing operations of wrapping